 BREAST AUGMENTATION: 3-5 DAYS

-Dr. Rammos will request a post-op appointment within 3-5 days of your surgery to remove stitches and discuss taping, scar management, and massage protocols.
+Dr. Rammos will request a post-op appointment within 3-5 days of your surgery to follow up and see how you are healing.

 The timeline for breast procedures can vary greatly.
 Dr. Rammos will determine when to schedule the initial post-op visit; in most cases, it will be within 7 days.
 After that, Dr. Rammos will need to evaluate your individual healing process before clearing you to travel.